Last Updated: August 2, 2022

 With a high amount of acidity and frothy bubbles, Prosecco is a refreshing wine that easily pairs with buttery dishes.
 The fruity flavors are just enough to give a fresh taste, rather than making the wine too sweet.

-The darkest wine that I would pair with shrimp scampi is Rosé, which is considered a light red wine.
+The darkest wine that I would pair with shrimp scampi is Rosé, which is considered a light, easy to drink red wine.
 This type of wine has floral and fruit aromas with bright and crisp notes that create a drier taste than other red wines.

 Frequently Asked Questions